Matthew Diaz: The suspect document

-Barbara Olshansky, of the Center for Constitutional Rights, was the recipient of the document, placed alongside an unmarked Valentines Day card.
+Barbara Olshansky, of the Center for Constitutional Rights, was the recipient of the document, placed alongside an unmarked Valentine's Day card.

 While Olshansky had requested a list of all detainees being held at Guantanamo Bay detainment camps, the military had failed to provide one.
 The list provided by Diaz contained the names of 550 captives.
 The list had seven fields per entry.

 The 558 names in the official list of captives whose enemy combatant status was confirmed by a Combatant Status Review Tribunal had just three fields.

 According to the background page to the charges against Diaz, the other six fields of the entries describing captives were:

 The captives' names had not, at that time, been officially confirmed.

 Olshansky did not know what to make of receiving the list in this manner, so she contacted Federal authorities.

 Diaz was not directly involved in either the defense or prosecution of the ten detainees who faced charges before the Guantanamo military commissions.

 He served as a legal advisor to the JTF-GTMO, the command responsible for detention operations.